lars159/cronDynamoDB/README.md

 # CronDynamoDB
-Cron DynamoDb helps you set up schedulers for scale up/down your DynamoDB att specific time period to reduce cost.
+Cron DynamoDb helps you setup schedulers for scale up/down your DynamoDB at specific time period to reduce cost.

 ## Screenshot